kyren/hashlink/README.md

 };
 ```

-Right now is extremely WIP and only contains `LinkedHashMap`, but eventually it
+Right now this crate is still WIP, but has a working `LinkedHashMap` and a
-should also have `LinkedHashSet` and a `LruCahe` wrapper type.
+`LruCache` wrapper type.
+Eventually this crate will also have a `LinkedHashSet`
+implementation.

-This library contains a decent amount of unsafe code from handling its internal
+This crate contains a decent amount of unsafe code from handling its internal
 linked list.
-Probably do not use this for anything important until I and others
+Probably do not use this for anything important until I and more
-have had more time to carefully review it.
+importantly others have had more time to carefully review it.

 ## License